arkoc/blog/content/posts/the-history-of-interop.md

 ## What is the CORE Problem of Interop?

-As you can see from the Bitcoin and Litecoin examples, as well as the Cosmos and Polkadot designs, the core driver for interoperability solutions is solving the scalability issue, and the core problem with those solutions is: **who verifies what**?
+As you can see from the Bitcoin and Litecoin examples, as well as the Cosmos and Polkadot designs, the core driver for interoperability solutions is solving the scalability issue, and the core problem with those solutions is: **who verifies what?**

 To just get to the bottom of interoperability, it's as simple as sending assets from one wallet to another wallet, but across different networks.
 So what is the question you ask about a blockchain when you are considering holding, buying, or using their infrastructure?
 What is the consensus mechanism of that blockchain?
 How many validators, how many miners, etc.?
 Once you are confident, you use the wallet and you do the transfers.
 With cross-chain transfers, now you have two sets of the same questions.
 You are operating in two different security zones.
 For example, for Bitcoin and Ethereum, those zones are similar, but for a long-tail chain or app chain versus Bitcoin, the security zones are different.
 So this is something you should consider.
 On top of that, you should ask about the actual transportation layer: what handles that cross-chain transfer, and what is the consensus?
 Let's say for Bitcoin to Ethereum transfers, the security of that transfer should at least be at the same security level as Bitcoin and Ethereum transfers, right?
 Apparently, that's not true.
 And there is a lot to unpack here.
 It means that in order to do a Bitcoin to Ethereum transfer, you are passing through a third zone, which has its own security attributes.
 Who is verifying the transactions, who is signing the them, what happens if...
 That's why it's a complicated topic.
 There are way too many solutions trying to solve this exact problem: what is the exact transportation mechanism?
 Who is governing this process?
 Because of the single chain, we have the answers.
 We know how miners work, how validators work, etc. But the same questions should be asked for an interoperability solution, as they **effectively act as a cross-chain ledger**.
 Who is governing the cross-chain transaction process?
 This question has raised billions of dollars and sparked dozens of solutions.
 This post will explore the majority of them and will try to answer the same exact question from different solutions' perspectives.